jade-hpc-gpu/jade-hpc-gpu.github.io/casestudies.md

 I am trying to test diverse supervised and unsupervised algorithms on drug databases to find the algorithm with the best performances for this type of data.
 The ML generated model can be used to find new candidates against the certain validated target protein.
 Running molecular docking followed by Molecular Dynamics (MD) simulations can validate the model and results in terms of the binding free energy of the diverse ligand-target complexes.

-Predicting autism spectrum phenotypes from neonatal brain connectivity: Te goal of this project is to improve our understanding of brain development and outcome in babies at risk of autism spectrum disorders (ASD) by:
+Predicting autism spectrum phenotypes from neonatal brain connectivity: The goal of this project is to improve our understanding of brain development and outcome in babies at risk of autism spectrum disorders (ASD) by: <br>
-1.Training machine learning algorithms in adult populations to classify ASD from controls 2.Transferring techniques to state-of-the-art neonatal acquisitions
+1.Training machine learning algorithms in adult populations to classify ASD from controls <br>
+2.Transferring techniques to state-of-the-art neonatal acquisitions <br>
-3. Interpreting algorithms to find altered connectivity patterns associated with outcome More information here: https://gtr.ukri.org/projects?ref=studentship-2269804
+3. Interpreting algorithms to find altered connectivity patterns associated with outcome <br>
+More information here: https://gtr.ukri.org/projects?ref=studentship-2269804

 In this project we aim to provide better understanding and improve the current methods in diagnosis and prognosis of Tuberculous meningitis, leveraging state-of-the art method and MR imaging data.